kgar/foundry-vtt-tidy-5e-sheets/To Do/Vehicle/To Do - Vehicles.md

 ## Bonus To Dos

 - [ ] Incapacitated calculation for NPCs and PCs: is it taking temp HP into account?
+- [ ] Inventory-Grid: Equipped Background is not showing for KGar edition.
+Fixit.